Meet Jason & Tola – Café Owners in Cambodia | A Gay Couple Story

 #1 Try to be patient with each other

 “Our tips for others are to be patient with each other and understanding – and not too hard on ourselves as well!
 We are all no doubt just trying to do our best in a strange, unprecedented time.
-Let’s all try and support each other during it.”
+So let’s all try and support each other during it.”

 #2 Try to stay active and in balance